ethanshen18/language-game/README.md

-# Python Flask Language Learning Game - nwPlus Hack Day Project
+# Python Language Learning Game
+# nwPlus Hack Day Project

 This is a Python based dynamic web application that allows english speakers to learn a new language by doing multiple choice quiz on a selected language.